Matthew F. Hale: Early life

-In August 1989, Hale entered Bradley University, studying political science.
+White supremacy

 After failing to form a "White Student Union" at Bradley, Hale attempted to lead a series of political organizations in a short period: He founded the American White Supremacist Party, but it failed to attract many members; he then dissolved the AWSP in 1990 and attempted to form a chapter of the David Duke incarnation of the National Association for the Advancement of White People, but the chapter was not recognized by the national organization.
 In 1992 he declared himself the National Leader of the National Socialist White Americans' Party, without having any local members; he disbanded that organization in 1995.

 Around 1990, Hale burned an Israeli flag at a demonstration, leading to a fine from East Peoria for open burning.
-The next year, he passed out racist pamphlets in the city was fined for littering.
+The next year, he passed out racist pamphlets in the city and was fined for littering.
 In 1991, Hale and his brother allegedly threatened three African Americans with a gun.
 Hale was arrested for mob action, and because he lied to police about his brother's whereabouts, he was also charged with felony obstruction of justice.
 Hale was convicted of obstruction, but won a reversal on appeal.
 In 1992, Hale attacked a security guard at a mall and was charged with criminal trespass, resisting arrest, aggravated battery and carrying a concealed weapon.
 For this attack, Hale was sentenced to six months of house arrest and 30 months of probation.

 Meanwhile, by 1992, Hale had become involved with an organization called the Church of the Creator.
 The church believed, and its successors believe, that a "racial holy war" is necessary to attain a "white world" without Jews and non-whites.
 To this end, it encourages its members to "populate the lands of this earth with white people exclusively."
 The COTC's founder, Ben Klassen, committed suicide on August 7, 1993, leaving the organization listless and owing a default judgment of $1 million to the family of a murder victim.
 Though this was the first such organization Hale had been involved in without appointing himself as leader, he soon achieved the same effect: switching his leadership identity from a political party to religious, Hale dissolved his NSWAP and formed a "New" Church of the Creator in 1995 and told followers of Klassen's organization that Hale was the type of leader Klassen had wished for; and in Montana on July 27, 1996, the COTC's Guardians of the Faith Committee renamed the organization to the "World Church of the Creator" and anointed Hale as "Pontifex Maximus".